Summary of Recent Updates (September 7, 2022):

 Does the community prevalence of COVID-19 or other respiratory infections influence testing decisions?

 Testing for SARS-CoV-2 infection should be guided by clinician judgment in accordance with the prevalence of COVID-19 in a given community.
 Decisions regarding testing for other pathogens should be informed by local epidemiology, including current levels of community transmission.
-Diagnosis of some other infections that share symptoms with SARS-CoV-2 (ie, influenza) may be clinically actionable, and coinfections may occur.
+Diagnosis of some other infections that share symptoms with SARS-CoV-2 (eg, influenza) may be clinically actionable, and coinfections may occur.
 Children with influenza documented by testing may be treated with an influenza antiviral, with more rapid resolution of symptoms possible, allowing for earlier return to school, per AAP policy.
 Clinicians should consider local seasonal influenza activity when deciding whether to test patients for influenza.
 Tests for many common causes of upper and lower respiratory tract symptoms, such as rhinovirus, are not routinely available.

 Should vaccination status impact decisions about COVID-19 testing?